Kiyo99/VVUSA/README.md

 VVUSA (Valley View University Studentlife App) is a native Android application developed with Java.
 This app aims to enhance the student experience at Valley View University by unifying various aspects of student life into a single, convenient platform.

-Presented at VVU ICTExpo 2023, you can watch the presentation [here](https://youtu.be/L6lbALwX2c0?si=0Mt4q96zEPnXtS1i).
+Presented at VVU ICTExpo 2023, you can watch a preview to the presentation [here](https://youtu.be/L6lbALwX2c0?si=0Mt4q96zEPnXtS1i).

 ## About